feliciahsieh/printf/README.md

 Contributing: Please contact the authors for getting collaboration access to the GIthub repository.

-Credits: Felicia Hsieh and John Cottrell at Holberton School.
-The project is titled, "0x010.
-C - printf project" and was created between June 16, 2017 to \
+Credits: Felicia Hsieh - The project, "0x010.
+C - printf project", was created between June 16, 2017 to \
 June 21, 2017.
-You may contact holbertonschool.com if you have questions.

 License: GNU public license